|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 k = a material geometry dependent parameter that can be either positive or negative.
 The parameter k is known as the assembly reactivity.

-At any instant in time the fission thermal power emitted by the assembly is proportional to N.
+At any instant in time the fission thermal power (heat per unit time) emitted by the assembly is proportional to N.

 If the the assembly of atoms is shaped like a thin disk the outside surface area of the assembly is large compared to its volume, so most of the emitted neutrons escape from the assembly without being captured by other atoms, making k less than zero, which causes N to decrease over time.

-If the fissile atoms are distributed like two flat pancakes, then slowly bringing the two pancakes closer together makes their net behaviour change from being disk like to being sphere like.
+If the fissile atoms are distributed like two parallel flat pancakes, then slowly bringing the two pancakes closer together makes their net behaviour change from being like two separate disks to being like one single sphere.
 That is, there is a distance between the two pancakes at which k = 0.

-We can build such an assembly at room temperature and immerse it in a pond of liquid sodium.
+We can build such an assembly at room temperature and immerse it in a pool of liquid sodium.
 Then at time:

 t = to